Karen Kerschmann, LCSW

 We all want to accomplish our New Year’s resolutions, but often we miss the mark.
-It’s exciting to embark on a adventure, but when the shine wears off we often drop the ball.
-Why don’t you make 2024 different?
+It’s exciting to embark on an adventure, but when the shine wears off, we often drop the ball.
+Why don’t you make 2025’s resolution different?

 The following are 7 tips to help you stick with your resolutions and succeed!